JotunnheimExile/M-Y-R-K/README.md

 Description:

 This project is a web application designed to serve as a digital foundation for a small business idea — specifically, a boutique online storefront.
+While the technical implementation is trivial, it serves as a vessel for newborn ideas.

 Core Features